 Proper Storage is Key to Fresher, longer lasting Beans

-How long will my coffee stay fresh depends on how it's stored.
-I've covered this topic in detail, and you can read more this article.
-So I’ll keep it simple here and summarize that to keep your coffee beans fresher for longer you simply need to keep the beans stored in an airtight container and ideally use them within the first two or three weeks of opening the bag they came in.
+How long will my coffee stay fresh depends on how it’s stored.
+I’ll keep it simple here and summarize that to keep your coffee beans fresher for longer you simply need to keep the coffee beans stored in an airtight container and ideally use them within the first two or three weeks of opening the bag they came in.

 By storing your coffee beans in an airtight container, you will prolong the life of your coffee beans, but the longer they are kept, the staler they’ll become, and their flavor will ultimately diminish.